emsec/EK_feistel/README.md

 sudo apt-get install git
 ```

-### Install `git` on other platforms
+#### Run `git` on other platforms
 First check whether `git` is already installed.
 In your terminal / power shell / cmd window type
 ``` shell
 git --version
 ```
 If git is missing this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) might help.
-However - as previously mentioned this installation instruction has the focus on Ubuntu 22.04 user.
+However - as previously mentioned this README has the focus on Ubuntu 22.04 user only.

 ### Download the Feistel Function source code
 Go to or create a parent directory of your choice.
 Issue the command: